10 Examples Of Unconscious Bias In The Workplace And How to Avoid Them

 Misinformation and stereotypes can have a negative effect on our attitudes.
 This could lead to a human discriminating or treating other people unfairly without them realizing it.
 For leaders in management positions, this could pose as a big problem since companies are prohibited from discriminating during the recruitment process or when considering an employee for a promotion.

 Implicit bias can be hard to address because they happen without you realizing it, hence the name "unconscious" bias.
 By understanding the various unconscious biases, a company manager can raise awareness in the workplace to be more inclusive of members to create a more diverse work environment.
+Also check out the difference between implicit and unconscious biases.

 Why is Unconscious Bias Important?